carbonext-tech/api-b2b-docs/docs/getting-started.md

 ```

 :::info
-Let's see more about our authorization requests and other concepts in the next page.
+Let's see more about our authorization requests and other concepts on the next page.
 :::